17 Delicious Recipes to Help You Celebrate the Chinese New Year

 Sesame Chicken and Noodles

 For an extra lucky Chinese dish, incorporate noodles, which are said to bring a long life and happiness.
 Our savory sesame chicken combined with thick udon noodles will bring a smile to everyone's face—especially since it takes just 20 minutes to prepare from start to finish.
-Serve this Chinese main dish for a quick lunch, or whip it up on your way to a potluck Chinese New Year party.
+Serve this Chinese main dish for a quick lunch.

 Pressure Cooker Asian Pork Cabbage Bowl